 where or depending on the PRACH preamble format as given by Tables 6.3.3.1-1 and 6.3.3.1-2.

 There are 64 preambles defined in each time-frequency PRACH occasion, enumerated in increasing order of first increasing cyclic shift of a logical root sequence, and then in increasing order of the logical root sequence index, starting with the index obtained from the higher-layer parameter PRACHRootSequenceIndex.
+Additional preamble sequences, in case 64 preambles cannot be generated from a single root Zadoff-Chu sequence, are obtained from the root sequences with the consecutive logical indexes until all the 64 sequences are found.
+The logical root sequence order is cyclic: the logical index 0 is consecutive to 837 when and is consecutive to 137 when .
 The sequence number is obtained from the logical root sequence index according to Tables 6.3.3.1-3 and 6.3.3.1-4.

 The cyclic shift is given by